Best Coffee Beans for Percolator

 Café Las Flores Grandes Cosechas Medium Roast Whole Coffee Beans 907 GRAMS (2 POUNDS) 100% Arabica Gourmet Coffee Blend - Nicaragua's Finest Coffee

-She and I are both coffee enthusiasts and she’s the one who let me in on the secret of the wonderfully smooth, distinctly different flavor of Nicaraguan grown coffee.
+She and I are both coffee aficionados and she’s the one who let me in on the secret of the wonderfully smooth, distinctly different flavor of Nicaraguan grown coffee.

-This variety is extraordinarily delicious when crafted in a percolator.
+This variety is extraordinarily delicious when brewed in a percolator.

-The medium roast combined with the brewing method of the percolator brings out the sumptuous flavor of these beans.
+The medium roast combined with the brewing technique of the percolator brings out the sumptuous flavor of these beans.

 2. Three Sisters Medium Roast Whole Bean Coffee (Our Top Recommended)